-What is a Policy Limit?
+What is are Policy Limit Settlements?

 In each state, a different amount can exist, but in Georgia the minimum amount of car insurance is twenty-five thousand dollars ($25,000).

 Liability in this collision was clear because the other driver was charged with following too closely and a DUI less safe charge.

 We were able to dramatically reduce the amount of medical bills the the client was required to pay.

 Why I am not super happy with the result?

 But, if you then said, that is the same knee I had surgery on.
 That same person would show more concern because it must fragile.

 Joseph P. McClelland, LLC represents plaintiffs in trucking accidents, motorcycle wrecks, car accidents, tractor trailer accidents, wrongful death cases in Atlanta, Marietta, Duluth, Norcross, Decatur, McDonough, Griffin, Jackson, Monticello, Macon, Forsyth, Barnesville, Midtown Atlanta and all of Georgia.